If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 • All objects, including Bugs, move at about half the speed they do in the final.
 This also means that the floating platforms have their ranges halved, making some sections impossible to cross.

-• There is no lives system, so it's not possible to get a Game Over.
+• There is no lives system in the prototype, so it's not possible to get a Game Over.
 Code-wise, the basic framework for the system is in place, but it is hard-coded to jump to the same code path regardless of the life counter's value.

-• Carrot icons do not make a sound when collected.
+• Carrot icons do not make a sound when collected, but still increases the value by one.

 • Powerup icons do not make a sound or disappear when collected, though they do still set their corresponding flags at $430 in RAM: